aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Assembly: the interface

-To create the code object we saw above, it'd help to be able to write Python code that looks like the disassembly.
+To create the code object we saw above, it'd help to be able to write Python code that resembles the disassembly.
 Like this:

     # in examples.py:
     assembly_for_greet = (  SetLineNo(1)